RS Labs Health Weight Loss Slider 1920x595 1

 ENVIRONMENTAL CONTAMINANTS

-What does your body do when it is overwhelmed with environmental contaminants, such as pesticides, herbicides, BPA, chlorine from urban water, particulates near highways and factories, molds, pollen, gluten for some people?
+What does your body do when it is overwhelmed with environmental contaminants, such as pesticides, herbicides, BPA, chlorine from urban water, particulates near highways and factories, molds, pollen, synthetic prescription drugs, gluten for some people?
 First it tries to rid the body of these contaminants, then it encapsulates them in fat and stores them in a “safe” place – visceral fat in your belly.

 INFLAMMATION